soverenio/docs/docs/source/getting-started/installation.rst

 6. Reroute your traffic

    Route traffic from your services to Soveren Gateway.
-You know your infrastructure the best and can decide where to deploy Soveren Gateway against your system services and edge router if you have one.
+Decide where to deploy Soveren Gateway against your system services and edge router if you have one.

    .. admonition:: Tip
       :class: tip

-      Read `Deployment and fallback <fallback.html>`_ for emergency cases.
+      Read `Deployment and fallback <fallback.html>`_ for a deployment scheme example and fallback plan.

 7. `Go to the dashboard <link-to-soveren-dashboard>`_ and check the PIIs detected in your traffic and your compound risk score.